CodeStory/codestoryway-devoxx14be/README.md

 </project>
 ```

-So, yes, we're going to use java 8, we have waited for it for too long, not to use it right away.
+So, yes, we're going to use Java 8.
+We have waited for it for too long, not to use it right away.
 Fasten your seat belts.

-1. Then you create, like a grownup, the sources & tests directories (yeah, we got tests too, I know so modern ...).
+1. Then you create, like a grownup, the source & test directories (yeah, we got tests too, I know so modern...).

 ```bash
 mkdir -p src/{main,test}/java